Polaris Project: The National Human Trafficking Hotline

 Since 2007, Polaris has operated the U.S. National Human Trafficking Hotline, which is funded by the U.S. Department of Health and Human Services (HHS), Administration for Children and Families and through non-governmental sources.
 The Trafficking Hotline provides survivors of human trafficking with support and a variety of options to get help and stay safe, and shares actionable tips as appropriate.
 Assistance through the Trafficking Hotline is available 24 hours a day, every day of the year.
 Victims, survivors and others can contact the Trafficking Hotline through phone text (233733), web form and online chat, in both English and Spanish.
 All contact with the Trafficking Hotline is confidential.
-The Trafficking Hotline also maintains a public referral directory organizations around the country that work on and may be able to assist victims, survivors and others wishing to get involved in the anti trafficking movement.
+The Trafficking Hotline also maintains a public referral directory organizations around participating countries that work on and may be able to assist victims, survivors and others wishing to get involved in the anti trafficking movement.

-Data and research

-Polaris has compiled the largest data set on human trafficking in the United States.
-The data is gleaned from the Trafficking Hotline.
-While data from the Trafficking Hotline is the most comprehensive publicly available set on human trafficking in North America, it has significant limitations and should not be taken as a prevalence study.
-The data available through the Trafficking Hotline only reflects the experience of those who are aware of their rights, and choose to make contact.
-Therefore, it cannot be used to refer to any particular state as being "the worst" for human trafficking or even having the "highest number of situations of human trafficking."
-Additionally, data collection is secondary to the mission of the Trafficking Hotline, and questions asked during contact made to the Hotline are limited to what is necessary to know in order to provide the assistance needed.

-In 2020, Polaris began work on the National Survivor Study, in order to obtain scientifically valid data.
-In addition to asking people with lived experience to share their expertise, the project relies on survivors to design the study and analyze the findings.

-Critics have raised concerns that the Trafficking Hotline data misrepresents the amount of trafficking happening among sex workers.